 - At the end of the interview, clarify next steps, so you know when to follow-up if you haven’t heard back.

 - Make sure you know the name and contact information of everyone you met during the interview.
 Requesting a business card is an easy way to do this.

 - Always send a follow-up/thank you email to all interviewers.
 Make sure you include any additional information they may have requested, and ask any additional questions you still have about the position.

 Canteen is ranked as a top employer in the U.S., and we currently have open positions for route drivers, customer service managers, and more across the country.
 Interested in joining our team?
-Explore job opportunities with Canteen at the Compass USA online job portal, or register with our Search Agent online recruiting tool to stay informed about any open positions as they become available.
+Explore job opportunities with Canteen at the Compass USA online job portal to stay informed about any open positions as they become available.